kburchfiel/cpp_world_clock_2025/README.md

 #### Settings for Versions 2.0.0+

-1. `entry_name_color`: the color in which to display time zone names.
-Default: `37` (the ANSI escape color for white)
 1. `daytime_start`: an integer corresponding to the first hour to which you would like to assign 'daytime' colors to times.
-Default: `8`
 1. `daytime_end`: an integer one greater than the *last* hour to which you would like to assign 'daytime' colors to times.
-Default: `20`

     The default settings for daytime_start and daytime_end mean that all times greater than or equal to 8:00:00 (i.e. 8 AM) and *less* than 20:00:00 (i.e. 8 PM) will be assigned the daytime color that you specify; meanwhile, all other times (e.g. 20:00:00 to 7:59:59) will be assigned the nighttime color.

     If, for instance, you would like to limit daytime colors to the 9-5 range, use 9 and 17 as your daytime_start and daytime_end values, respectively.

+1. `entry_name_color`: the color in which to display time zone names.
+(See notes above for guidance on adjusting these colors.)

 1. `daytime_color`: the color to assign to daytime values (as specified by daytime_start and daytime_end).
-Default: `32` (green)
 1. `nighttime_color`: the color to assign to nighttime values.
-Default: `36` (cyan)

     By the way, if you want all times to use the same color, simply use the same color code for both `daytime_color` and `nighttime_color`.

 1. `unix_time_name_color`: the color to assign to the 'Unix Time' name.
-Default: `37` (white)
 1. `unix_time_color`: the color to assign to the Unix Time value.
-Default: `37` (white)

     Note that `unix_time_color` is *not* affected by your daytime/nighttime color settings.

 1. `show_unix_time`: whether or not to show the current Unix Time.
-Default: `true`
 1. `show_seconds`: whether or not to show seconds in addition to hours and minutes.
-Default: `true`
 1. `show_year`: whether or not to show the year, in YYYY format, for each timestamp.
-Default: `false`
 1. `show_date`: whether or not to show the date (in MM-DD format).
-Default: `true`
 1. `show_offset`: whether or not to show the time zone offset codes for each time zone.
-Default: `false`
 1. `horizontal_display`: whether or not to display times horizontally rather than vertically.
-Default: `false`

 #### Settings for versions 2.2.0+
 1. `date_before_month`: whether or not to display dates before months (e.g. 3-4 instead of 4-3 for April 3).
     Note: if `date_before_month` and `show_year` are both set to true, years will be placed after the month (e.g. 3-4-2025 for April 3, 2025); when `date_before_month` and `show_year` are set to false and true, respectively, years will be shown before the month (e.g. 2025-04-03).
 1. `use_custom_format`: Set to `true` to use your own custom format rather than one created through the `show_seconds`, `show_year`, `show_date`, `show_offset`, and `date_before_month` commands.
 1. `custom_format_code`: The custom format code that you would like to use for displaying times.
-The default, `{:%Y-%m-%dT%H:%M:%S%z}`, will display times in ISO8601 format (e.g. 2025-11-11T15:11:20-0400).
+For instance, the code `{:%Y-%m-%dT%H:%M:%S%z}`, will display times in ISO8601 format (e.g. 2025-11-11T15:11:20-0400).
 The documentation at https://en.cppreference.com/w/cpp/chrono/zoned_time/formatter.html will be a helpful resource when specifying new format codes.

 ### Examples